A creamy cup of horchata topped with frothy coffee goodness — this refreshing pick-me-up will give you a caffeine fix and satisfy your sweet tooth.

 -Perfect Peaks: When you think you’re done whipping your coffee, pull the whisk or beater out and turn it upside down.
 If the foamy mixture runs off or curls under — even if only just a little bit — keep at it.
 You want to keep beating until your coffee mixture stays put when the whisk is inverted.
 That way, the stiff peaks won’t collapse when you plop them in your beverage.

--Whip it good: Even without a mixer, you can still make this delicious drink!
+-Whip it up: Even without a mixer, you can still make this delicious drink!
 You want to incorporate as much air as possible into this coffee mixture, so the bigger the whisk, the better!
 No whisk?
 It may take a bit, as it won’t aerate your mixture as much, but a fork will do the trick.